alexharri/website/posts/searching-and-navigating-git-commits.md

 ## Searching for commits by code

 By default, `git log` lists every commit in your branch.
-The `-S` option lets us pass a string used to filter out commits whose diffs don't include that specific string.
+The `-S` option lets us pass a string used to filter out commits whose diff doesn't include that specific string.

 ```
 <@token.comment># Show commits that include "getUser" in the diff</@>